Sexual Misconduct Policy - UTDBP3102

 7.4 Documentation: The University shall document complaints and their resolution and retain copies of all materials in accordance with state and federal records laws and University policy.

 Sec 8.Dissemination of Policy and Educational Programs

-8.1 This Policy will be made available to all University administrators, faculty, staff, and students online at http://www.utdallas.edu/oiec and in University publications.
-Periodic notices will be sent to University administrators, faculty, staff and students about the University's Sexual Harassment/Sexual Misconduct Policy.
+8.1 This Policy will be made available to all University administrators, faculty, staff, and students online at https://policy.utdallas.edu/utdbp3102 and in University publications.
+Periodic notices will be sent to University administrators, faculty, staff and students about the University's Sexual Misconduct Policy.
 The notice will include information about sexual misconduct, including the complaint procedure, and about University disciplinary policies and available resources, such as support services, health, and mental health services.
 The notice will specify the right to file a complaint under this Policy and with law enforcement and will refer individuals to designated offices or officials for additional information.

-8.3 Training of Coordinators, Investigators, Hearing and Appellate Authorities: All Title IX Coordinators, Deputy Coordinators, Investigators, and those with authority over sexual misconduct hearings and appeals shall receive training each academic year about offenses, investigatory procedures, due process, and University policies related to sexual misconduct.
+8.3 Training of Coordinators, Investigators, Hearing and Appellate Authorities: All Title IX Coordinators, Deputy Coordinators, investigators, and those with authority over sexual misconduct hearings and appeals shall receive training each academic year about offenses, investigatory procedures, due process, and University policies related to sexual misconduct.